anaeljonasgit/string-to-url-link/README.md

 ### > toUrl('Title of my post', 'http://blog.com', true);
 > 'http://blog.com/title-of-my-post'

-# 3. Title with the base url, but without the last '/'
+# 3. Title with base url, but without the last '/'

 ### > toUrl('Title of my post', 'http://blog.com/', false);
 > 'http://blog.comtitle-of-my-post'

-#### This is for the case that you have of something like:
+This is for the case that you have of something like:

 ### > toUrl('Title of my post', 'http://blog.com?=', false);
 > 'http://blog.com?=title-of-my-post'

+# 4. Just title with limit of words

+### > toUrl('Title of my post', false, 2);
+> 'title-of'

-# 4. Title with the base url and limit of words
+# 5. Title with base url and limit of words

 ### > toUrl('Title of my post', 'http://blog.com', 2);
 > 'http://blog.com/title-of'